ty-runner/WirelessSensorNetworkSim/README.md

 Source Files for Simulation:
 - Baseline: wsnlab/data_collection_tree.py
 - Midterm 2 Implementation: wsnlab/variable_tx_range_w_routers.py
+BRANCH RECOVERY: Used for most data gathering and testing.
+However, network behavior is congruent in both branches.
 The implementation names variable tx range, but this is a configurable toggle.

 Configurable Toggles: